wassname/repr-preference-optimization/research_journal.md

 # Contrastive learning? https://lilianweng.github.io/posts/2021-05-31-contrastive/

 > Only when the batch size is big enough, the loss function can cover a diverse enough collection of negative samples, challenging enough for the model to learn meaningful representation to distinguish different examples.

+# 2024-09-01 18:41:13

+I've been deep diving into eval, with open preference eval.
+I don't think I've been measuring it well so now
+- use open prev eval
+- score_weighted
+- GENIES datasets for measuring generalisation